creativenull/projectcmd.nvim/README.md

 This way, you don't need to specify the linter and/or fixer in your vimrc and manually changing it every time for different projects.

-## TODO

-+ [ ] Figure out a way to save previous settings, so that we can implement the disable feature.
-Solution: re-source vimrc file after calling `:ProjectCmdDisable` (not implemented)

 ## Installation

 [Neovim nightly][nightly] (v0.5 or build from `master` branch) is __required__.